 The need for a modern record system

 Prior to their digital transformation, the Town of Oakfield and its government offices filed and retrieved its official documents and records manually.
-Keeping paper records required adding physical space, and the price quote to add records retention room was $300,000.
+Keeping paper records required adding physical space, and the price quote to add a records retention room was $300,000.
 Additionally, the record-keeping personnel relied completely on their senior council members to guide them as to what day/month/year certain documents may be filed by.
 This tedious and antiquated system based on human memory, needed to be replaced by a modern digital one.

 Training for digital transformation